Public Domain

 He asked if I might grab us a beer from the basement.
 I was much younger, and didn't want to be rude...
 He seemed to know Tanner well, and he knew where we kept the beer.
 I figured that I should show some common courtesy and get us a couple cans.

 I had never met David Powers before, but immediately he struck me a sage person— if not a mad genius.
 He had a wonderful way of speaking— no filters, usually vulgar (and improvisational), yet often poetic.
-In the time David drank his two beers, we somehow managed to move from introductions to a more philosophical discussion surrounded his recent artwork.
+In the time David drank his two beers, we somehow managed to move from introductions to a more philosophical discussion surrounding his recent artwork.

 He told me about the city's plans to take down his mural, American Nocturne.
 Powers had painted the mural as a contribution to an Elgin Cultural Arts Commission in 2004.
 It had been displayed in a plaza in the suburban Illinois town for over a decade now.